— Who We Are —

 Michael Vazquez is former InterVarsity staff, and a seminarian at Western Theological Seminary who is critically engaged in conversations surrounding race, the LGBTQ community, and justice.
 Living and breathing Luke 4:16-20, his heart beats the rhythms of the drums of liberation.
 He can’t say no to a good meal with dear friends and new acquaintances, a good glass of wine, or a curious new adventure.

-Nathan Roberts is a Midwestern minister and the Co-Founder and US Director of Daylight Center and School in Kenya reaching out to nomadic orphans.
+Nathan Roberts is a Midwestern minister and the Co-Founder and US Director of Daylight Center and School in Kenya reaching out to at-risk students.
 His Memoir with former World Vision Sponsor Child Michael Kimpur: POOR MILLIONAIRES: The Village Boy who Walked to the Modern World and the American Boy Who Followed Him Home.
 You can read excerpts at poormillionaires.org.
 He once did a TEDx talk which was a real dream come true.
 Follow him on Twitter @nathaniroberts

 Bianca Louie is an educator, writer, and faith-based community organizer committed to racial, gender, and queer justice.
 Twitter: @beyonkz